1940’s Hairstyles – Women’s Pompadours

-There are three basic 1940s hair pompadours, and the setting instructions are almost exactly the same as top reverse rolls – the only difference being that the top hair used for pompadours is longer and of course they stand up much higher.
-The three pomp’s are Straight Back Pompadours, Half-Wave Pompadours and Full-Wave Pompadours.
+There are three basic 1940’s women’s pompadours, and the setting instructions are almost exactly the same as top reverse rolls – the only difference being that the top hair used for pompadours is longer and of course they stand up much higher.

-Straight Back Pomp.
+Straight Back Pomp

 To achieve the straight back full pompadour – which is very severe and not flattering to every woman, tease the hair back over a hair rat to give extra fullness and height.

 Setting Instructions: Create a Top Reverse Roll beginning with a rectangular part.The larger the rectangular part, the larger the roll !
 Next, subdivide the rectangular part into blocks about an inch square, and you’re ready to mold the curls.

-The half-wave pomp is much softer looking than the straight back pomp and is becoming to most face shapes.
+The half-wave pomp is much softer looking than the straight back pomp and is therefore becoming to most face shapes.

 Full Wave Pomp